open-contracting-extensions/ocds_essentialAssets_extension/README.md

 # Essential assets

-Adds a object to the tender and lot objects to describe the assets used for the provision of public services.
+Adds an object to the tender and lot objects to describe the assets used for the provision of public services.

 If you are using the [Lots extension](https://extensions.open-contracting.org/en/extensions/lots/master/), [follow its guidance](https://extensions.open-contracting.org/en/extensions/lots/master/#usage) on whether to use `tender.lots` fields or `tender` fields.